HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_user_guide/Content/LocalBuildStarter.md

 *   **Protected Mode** \- Applications built in Volt MX Iris can use the additional security enhancements by building the application in the _Protected Mode_.
 Volt MX IrisPlatform code for iOS and Android is equipped with mechanisms that can protect your application by detecting attacks like tampering, swizzling, debugging, jail breaking (iOS), rooting (Android), and information disclosure.
 Additional security mechanisms are provided through the use of White Box Cryptography to protect application business logic and source code.
 Application reacts to the attack by exiting upon detecting attacks to prevent further attempts.
     If you choose to build an application in **Protected mode**, then setting the public and private keys is mandatory.
 To do so, go to **Project Settings** > **Protected Mode**.
 For more details on how to generate public and private keys, click [here](ApplicationSecurity.html#rsa-key-pair-generation-encryption-and-usage).
 *   **Test Mode** - To help you identify and fix errors, Volt MX Iris provides the ability to Test the application on the device or an emulator.
 When you build an app using the Test Mode, you can leverage the Jasmine testing framework of Volt MX Iris to thoroughly test your app and ensure your application is errors free.
 You can run jasmine test cases, test suites and test plans by building an app using the Test mode.

+7. If you do not use the deprecated SHA1, MD2, MD4, and MD5 hashing algorithms in your application, check **Strict Mode**.
+If you use any of those algorithms, leave **Strict Mode** unchecked.
+Otherwise, you will receive an "Unsupported algorithm" error message.

 8. Click **Build**.
 The build generation begins.